 - The most common cause of a blown thermal fuse is a blocked exhaust vent.
 Clean the exhaust vent to prevent the thermal fuse from blowing again very quickly.

 Ready to get started with dryer thermal fuse replacement?
 Visit Repair Clinic and type your dryer model number into our search bar to find thermal fuses for your dryer.
-Shop for Maytag dryer thermal fuses, Kenmore dryer thermal fuses, Whirlpool dryer thermal fuses and more.
+Shop for Maytag parts and dryer thermal fuses, Kenmore parts and dryer thermal fuses, Whirlpool parts and dryer thermal fuses, and more.